What is the LGBTQ+ Task Force?

 The LGBTQ+ task force is a committee of healthcare professionals building capacity for inclusion.
 The task forces aim is to raise awareness about healthcare practices and processes that impact the LGBTQ+ community at Hamilton Health Sciences.

-Why is there a whole committee for LGBTQI issues; what about other cultures or minorities?
+Why is there a committee for LGBTQ+ issues; what about other marginalized communties?

-At HHS we have seen homophobia in action.
-Examples of the LGBTQI posters being defaced, jokes and inappropriate comments being made about individuals are some of the discriminatory acts we have been made aware of.
+At HHS we have seen homophobia and transphobia in action.
+Examples include: LGBTQ+ posters being defaced, 'jokes' and dispariging comments being made about individuals are some of the discriminatory acts we have been made aware of.
 We have been made aware of cases where employees have harassed their own colleagues.
 We are aware of health care professionals who have refused to treat patients due to the sexual orientation of the individual or that of the patient's parents.

-What does the LGBTQI Steering Committee seek to do?
+What does the LGBTQ+ Steering Committee seek to do?

-The LGBTQI steering committee seeks to raise awareness and provide education on LGBTQI issues.
+The LGBTQ+ steering committee seeks to raise awareness and provide education on LGBTQ+ issues.
 The committee has created an introductory Awareness Workshop, which aims to increase attentiveness among HHS staff and physicians to this issue.
-It further provides a Positive Space Workshop to assist HHS in becoming a hospital where the LGBTQI community and their supporters are comfortable receiving care.
+It further provides a Positive Space Workshop to assist HHS in becoming a hospital where the LGBTQ+ community and their supporters are comfortable receiving care.